mgrinko/fe-react-test/README.md

 3. Clicking any item from the list displays a gallery with unequal rows / columns (a.k.a.
 "Masonry grid") with images representing chosen item (images are fetched via an image searching API you've chosen).
 4. Double-clicking an image saves it to the `Saved` and show a toaster telling about the result of an operation.
 5. Clicking the `Saved` tab moves us to the page with all the saved images, which also contains an input field that allows us to filter images by the name.
+6. As a result we'd like having a link for a git repository with a task.

 ## _Data management_

 1. For global state management use Redux.
 2. For asynchronous operations you may use whatever tool you like (like `redux-thunk`).
 Using `redux-saga` will be a plus.
 3. For connecting Redux you may use `react-redux's "connect"` or hooks or whatever approach you like.
+4. Redux store MUST NOT be accessible via `Redux devtools` extension in a production mode.

 ## _Styling and layouts_